YujiSue/GeneralSceipts/README.md

 # Description
 ## multiple_installer.sh
-This is a bash script to install the following softwares.
+This is a bash script to install the following software.

 |Name|Version|
 |---|---|